bwbadger/mifid2-rts/README.md

 If you would like to see some trivial examples of the code in use, just run rts2_annex3.py from the command line.
 This will build the taxonomies and run a few simple example ‘trades’ through.
 The module dumps a representation of the RTS 2 taxonomy and the test trade classifications to stdout.

+## A simple example

-Here is an example of building and classifying a sample trade:
+Here is an example of building and classifying a sample trade.

 ```python
 import datetime